Eunsong/SpinDynamicsSimulator/README.md

 ### Before running the simulation

-To run a simulation, you need topology file (.top) and run parameter file (.sdp).
+To run a simulation, you need a topology file (.top) and a run parameter file (.sdp).
 Topology file contains information that completely defines a sytem to be simulated.
 Run-parameter file, on the other hand, defines a simulation specific parameters such as simulation length, simualtion type, output size, and etc. Optionally, a configuration file (.cnf) can be provided to overrides initial spin configurations.
 If .cnf file is not given, spin configurations defined in the .top file will be used.

 Below is an example of .top file :